 1. The Membership of this club shall include parents and family members of instrumental music department students interested in the progress and development of the Instrumental Music Department of the Muscle Shoals High School.

-2. Other persons interested in membership may be added to the membership after attending 2 (two) consecutive meetings.

-3. Membership dues are $10.00 per family per year.
+2. There are no membership dues; however, all members are expected to support band coordinated activities including fundraisers (concession stands, TVIMC, Drive One, etc.) as they are able.

 Article X. – Officers

 1. The officers of this club shall be: President, Vice President, Secretary, and Treasurer.